I am fascinated with Thomas Jefferson. I love him. He is my favorite of the Founders.

 The first reason is the Declaration of Independence, which kicks off with two hundred words explaining liberal democracy with bracing clarity, then embodies those liberal-as-in-liberal-democracy values by submitting facts to a candid world so that he may justify an improvement to the political order.
 The Declaration is by my lights one of the greatest achievements in all of history.
 Jefferson was not truly its sole author — it is, after all, the shared statement of a committee — but his voice is integral to its greatness.

 The second reason is the rest of his writing: clear, thoughtful, and inquisitive about every corner of the world.
 One might almost say the same of Franklin, but Franklin was earthy, practical, and grounded, while Jefferson was airy, intellectual, idealistic.
+The Library Of Congress began as Jefferson's personal library.
 In our mythology if not in fact, Jefferson is our First Nerd.
 And as I am an American nerd, Jefferson is my grandfather.